A Guide to the Eviction Process in Massachusetts

 Bottom Line

 While you can handle the eviction process by yourself, it’s best to work with a professional, whether it’s a qualified attorney or a knowledgeable property manager.
-Contact J. Butler Property Management today if you want help managing your rental properties!
+Contact J. Butler Property Management today if you want help managing your properties!

 Disclaimer: This blog isn’t intended to be a substitute for professional legal advice.
 Laws change and this information may become obsolete at the time you read it.
 For further help, please get in touch with a qualified attorney or an experienced property management company.